Draquian/PhysFS_Roger_Salas/README.md

 ## Hand Out Tutorial
-In the tutorial, folow the TODO's and use the links in the coments to reach the goals and extract files from Zip file
+In the tutorial, follow the TODO's and use the links in the coments to reach the goals and extract files from Zip file

 ### [Releas Tutorial](https://github.com/Draquian/PhysFS_Roger_Salas/releases/tag/0.0)